richek/mrDatabase/README.md

 #### remove

 This command does exactly the same thing as the "get" command, except it also removes each retrieved object from the database.
+It's a good idea to do a "get" before a "remove" to make sure you are removing the objects you intend to remove.

 #### create, import, export, dump, log, getInfo, rescan, shutdown